stephanedadjo/udacity-linux-server-configuration/README.md

 Exit psql: \q.

+Reference
-Step 12: Install git
+    * DigitalOcean: How to secure PostgreSQL on an Ubuntu VPS Step 12: Install git
 While logged in as grader, install git: sudo apt-get install git.
 Deploy the Item Catalog project